tagomoris/shib/README.md

 ## Authentication

-### Query execution Logging with username

-Shib have authentication to log who execute queries:
+Shib have authentication to log who execute queries and to control accesses:

 ```js
 var servers = exports.servers = {